TradeOrDeath/Rust_Practice/README.md

 git clone https://github.com/TradeOrDeath/Rust_Practice
 cd Rust_Practice
 ```
+## Test
+cargo test --test abc(abc is name of the name you want to test. ex: cargo test --test conditions)
 ## Welcome to my repo 🦀

 This is a Rust course developed.
 The course covers the full of Rust, from basic syntax to advanced topics like generics and error handling.